JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 #### Prerequisites
 - Existing Apache reverse proxy that is SSL enabled.
 Application resources which need to be protected using authentication are accessed via this reverse proxy.
+Also, we will assume that Apache proxy server is accessible at FQDN `https://test.apache.rp.io/`
 - For simplicity, we will use one of the web page hosted directly on Apache server as application resource and configure authentication for the same.

 ## Setup Janssen server